waigo/waigo/docs/database_and_models/ReactiveUpdates.md

 Combined with a reactive front-end UI you can build a fully end-to-end (i.e. between two clients) reactive application with ease.

 Let's consider a simple chat application.
-When one user enters a message we want to enter it into the database and instantly notify any other users who are in the chatroom.
+When one user enters a message we want to enter it into the database and instantly notify any other users who are in the chatroom so that they too see it.